 3. Website Server Hosting

 Like your domain name, website hosting is essential.
-If you don’t have a hosting provider, it’s impossible for people to access your website.
-That’s why your provider needs to include website server hosting costs in your website maintenance budget.
+If you don’t have a hosting provider, people can’t access your website.
+Your provider needs to include website server hosting costs in your website maintenance budget.

 While your business may want to save money by choosing a less expensive website hosting option, it’s essential for your team to select the best one for your site.
 If you opt for a hosting option that doesn’t meet your current website traffic levels, this can result in a sluggish site, and you may lose quality leads.

 Today, most people expect a website to load in two seconds or less.
 If it doesn’t, they go somewhere else to research a product, find a service provider, or spend their money.
 That’s why your business needs to make the speed of your pages and site a priority.

 An SSL certificate, also known as a Secure Sockets Layer, protects your company and site visitors.
 This certificate works by allowing your site to receive, transfer, and secure sensitive data provided by users or your business.

 If you have an active SSL certificate, your website URL appears with a padlock next to it in Internet browsers like Google Chrome.
 Your URL also updates from “http” to “https” for users.
 In most cases, shoppers look for the padlock before making a purchase, which is why this site feature matters.